 TestGorilla’s language tests help Revolut to quickly and easily evaluate their candidates’ reading, writing, listening, and speaking skills.
 This helped them to nearly fully automate their screening process, improving time-to-hire greatly.

-To read more success stories about skills-based hiring, check out our 10 stories that demonstrate the power of skills-based hiring or our collection of internal case studies.
+To read more case studies and success stories about skills-based hiring, check out our 10 stories that demonstrate the power of skills-based hiring or our collection of customer case studies.

 If you’d like to acquaint yourself with a solid skills-based hiring practice, browse our test library and review our skills tests.